-Attorney Pamela Peynado is a Partner at Lee & Peynado Immigration Law Group.
-At the age of 29, Pamela became the youngest and only female partner in the history of the firm.
+Attorney Pamela Peynado is a Former Partner at Lee & Powell Immigration Law Group.
+At the age of 29, Pamela became the youngest and only female Former Partner in the history of the firm.
 Pamela handles a variety of immigration issues with a focus on deportation, removal and family based immigration cases.
 Born in Santo Domingo, Dominican Republic, Pamela migrated to New York City and later moved to Georgia.
 Her life experience as an immigrant and her passion to help others made working in the field of immigration law the perfect fit.

 Pamela attended Georgia State University (GSU), where she was named GSU’s Faculty Scholar for academic achievement.
 In 2006, while a student at GSU, she began working as a receptionist for attorney George E. Lee.
 It was under his supervision that she developed a passion for immigration law.
 Pamela went on to obtain a law degree from Georgia State University College of Law.
 During her matriculation, she was elected to serve as the President of the Hispanic Student Bar Association and selected to be a member of the school’s Student Trial Lawyer Association.
 During her participation, she represented her law school in three national mock trial competitions, where she demonstrated exceptional advocacy skills that have aided her in becoming an effective immigration attorney.